althea-net/rita-installer/README.md

 ## Is this where I get Althea?

-Althea runs on home routers, not typically on normal computers.
-Please see [althea.net/firmware](https://althea.net/firmware) for a list of compatible devices and instructions.
+Rita runs on home routers that support OpenWRT, not typically on normal computers.

-This repository is for technical users who want to setup their own exit or build a special purpose Althea client.
+This repository is for technical users who want to setup their own exit or build a special purpose Rita client.

 ## Getting Started